Zoning Bylaw Rewrite

 Why is the plan to change zoning bylaws?
 There is so much land in and around whitehorse.
 Instead of packing more places tightly onto the lots that are already here, wouldn't it make more sense to allow people to build and develop crown land and empty land?
 Why is an empty lot so expensive?
 Why keep making building codes so ridiculous that it makes building a home so expensive?
 When it's so complex and so many requirements to build it makes housing unaffordable.
 Same with restrictions to where people can build.
 Better to have squatters on public land building shelters than homeless people.

-Harold asked about 2 months ago
+Harold asked 8 months ago

 Hi Harold, great questions!
 The Whitehorse 2040 Official Community Plan (OCP) provides a 20-Year Residential Growth Strategy (see page 49) which includes a mix of greenfield development as well as residential intensification and redevelopment.
 These proposed zoning changes are not happening instead of greenfield development, but in addition to it, in an effort to encourage the construction of a range of housing types throughout the City.
 These changes will help to achieve more cost-efficient use of existing infrastructure and reduce the per-dwelling cost of new infrastructure.